 Takayama Station Area

-✔ Best area to stay for modern comforts and familiar restaurants
+✔ Top place to stay for modern comforts and familiar restaurants

 The Takayama Station area contains more modern developments, including an array of restaurants and big hotels.
 In fact, you can find many Western chain restaurants in this region, giving tourists a taste of home.

 As this is the area where most travellers arrive, it offers the largest selection of accommodations.
 Some of the best hotels in Takayama are close to the station.

 The station is still a short stroll from the old town area.
 You can cut through the downtown district and cross the Miyagawa River to reach the historic sites.

 The station area also offers its own attractions.
 When you stay here, you’re just a few minutes from Takayama Park.

 Instead of green space, it’s a commercial park with small shops and craft stores.
 You can shop for handcrafted souvenirs between stops at the nearby cafes and restaurants.

 Due to the convenient location near the main station, this neighbourhood offers the most choices for hotels.
 You can find modern establishments along with quaint little hotels featuring authentic Japanese architecture and décor.

 Here are a few of the best hotels and places to stay in the Takayama Station Area: